-The first reviewing panel determined the following with regard to impairment:
+The second reviewing panel determined the following with regard to impairment:

-'The panel considered whether Miss Smith's fitness to practise remains impaired.
+'The panel determined that Miss Smith's fitness to practise remains impaired.

-The panel noted that the original panel found that Miss Smith had insufficient insight.
-At this meeting, the panel had no further information before it regarding insight.
+The panel noted that Miss Smith admitted all the charges and agreed a consensual panel determination.
+However, the panel has had no information regarding insight into her lack of competence, or any evidence that Miss Smith has taken any steps to strengthen her practice since the substantive order was imposed.

-In its consideration of whether Miss Smith has taken steps to strengthen her practice, the panel took into account the correspondence from Miss Smith dated 13 January 2023 in which she had said she was not working at that time.

 The original panel determined that Miss Smith was liable to repeat matters of the kind found proved.
-Today's panel has received no new information regarding repetition.
-The panel therefore decided that a finding of continuing impairment is necessary on the grounds of public protection.
+Today's panel has received no information that would reduce this risk and determined that the risk of repetition remains.
+The panel considered that Miss Smith's actions in relation to the charges found proved, namely not monitoring a patient post-procedure who had been sedated, not replacing tracheostomy tube packs, and poor record keeping related to medications administration, put patients at real risk of harm.
+The panel therefore decided that a finding of continuing impairment is necessary on the ground of public protection.

-The panel has borne in mind that its primary function is to protect patients and the wider public interest which includes maintaining confidence in the nursing profession and upholding proper standards of conduct and performance.
-The panel determined that, in this case, a finding of continuing impairment on public interest grounds is also required.
+The panel has borne in mind that its primary function is to protect patients and the wider public interest which includes maintaining confidence in the nursing profession and upholding proper standards of performance and competence.
+The panel determined that, in this case, a finding of continuing impairment on public interest grounds is also required because in the absence of any evidence of remediation, the public's confidence in the profession would be undermined.